Keyshia Cole: Relationships

 Between November 2005 to October 2007, Cole was discreetly involved in a romantic relationship with rapper Jeezy.
 During a 2008 interview with Vibe, Jeezy alleged that Cole had proposed to him, stating: "Keyshia asked me to marry her, bought me a ring and everything.
 [She's] not gonna tell you different.
 I was grown enough to tell her, 'Look, baby, that isn't what it is right now.
 I'm trying to get my shit together.
 I'm trying to get my money, take care of me and mine."

 Cole began dating NBA player Daniel Gibson in May 2009, announcing their engagement and her pregnancy in January 2010.
 On March 2, 2010, she gave birth to her son, Daniel Hiram Jr., with Gibson.
 The couple were married at a ceremony in Las Vegas, on May 21, 2011, before renewing their vows in Hawaii in September 2011.
 The entire wedding weekend was filmed and aired on Keyshia and Daniel: Family First, in October 2012.
 In March 2014, Cole confirmed during an interview on The Breakfast Club that she and Gibson were separated, succeeding the rumors that Gibson had cheated on Cole with an exotic dancer.
 In April 2017, Cole announced that they had filed for divorce, which was finalized on September 3, 2020.

-On May 3, 2019, Cole announced that she was expecting her second child, with her then-boyfriend Niko Khale.
-Cole gave birth to her second son, Tobias Khale, on August 1, 2019.
-In October 2020, Khale confirmed that he and Cole had ended their relationship.
+On May 3, 2019, Cole announced that she was expecting her second child, with her then-boyfriend Niko Khalé.
+Cole gave birth to her second son, Tobias Khalé, on August 1, 2019.
+In October 2020, Khalé confirmed that he and Cole had ended their relationship.
 In April 2022, Cole was briefly linked to former NFL wide receiver Antonio Brown.
 Their short-lived fling garnered media attention but did not develop into a serious relationship.
 In April 2024, Cole was seen at a nightclub in Atlanta, Georgia, with rapper Hunxho, sparking rumors of a romance.
 The speculation was confirmed when Hunxho publicly revealed that he and Cole were dating.
-On March 16, 2025, Cole confirmed that she and Hunxho had broken up.
+On March 16, 2025, Cole confirmed that she and Hunxho had split.
+In July 2026, Cole began dating rapper Skrilla.